 - essential oils (we used tea tree oil and lavender oil)

-1. Place shea butter and coconut oil in a measuring cup with a spout and microwave on high for 30 seconds.
-Stir.
-Return to microwave for 30 seconds to 1 minute, stirring after each 20 second interval until mixture is completely melted.
+Step 2.
+Return to microwave for 30 seconds to 1 minute, stirring after each 20 second interval until completely melted.

-2. Stir in baking soda and arrowroot powder.
-Mix well.
-Add essential oils.
+Step 4.
+Then add essential oils.
 You’ll need about 3 drops of each one.
 Mix well.

 - Honey Body Wash